 DOCUMENT CHANGE HISTORY

 Any changes made to the syllabus shall be clearly documented with a change history log.
-This shall include the latest version number, date of the amendment and changes made.
+This shall include the latest version number and details of any changes made.
 The purpose is to identify quickly what changes have been made.